cyrixninja/REST-API/README.md

 -  A Python Flask API leveraging a Convolutional Neural Network (CNN) model for waste classification.
 This API helps identify and categorize waste based on images, contributing to environmental awareness.
 - Delve into the [Waste Classification API Documentation](/Python/Waste%20Classification%20API/README.md) for details on how to implement this API in your projects.

+### 4. Object Identification API
+- This Python Flask API provides a simple and efficient way to perform object identification using YOLOv8 models.
+Given an input image, the API identifies objects present in the image, providing information such as class, coordinates, and probability.
+- Delve into the [Object Identification API](/Python/Object%20Identification%20API/README.md) for details on how to implement this API in your projects.

 ## Rust API

 ### 1. Image Conversion API